 Letna Park

-If you’re looking for one of the best viewpoints over Prague, look no further.
-Letna Park offers an iconic view of the city, including one of the most panoramic views over its bridges from the beautiful Art Noveau pavilion.
+If you’re looking for one of the best viewpoints over Prague, Letná Park is a strong contender.
+It offers an iconic view of the city and its bridges, with a beautiful Art Nouveau pavilion nearby.

 However, Letna Park is so much more than just a viewpoint.
 At around 1 mile in length, it’s worth taking some extra time to explore sights such as the former Stalin monument, vast greenery and huge beer garden before settling at the Art Noveau to catch the sunset.